 Turmeric Recipe Ideas

 So who’s ready to do some turmeric-infused cookery?
-Here’s a fresh idea:
+Here are a couple recipe ideas from Hypothyroid Chef:

 And here are some more turmeric recipe ideas from around the interwebs: